auskatodd/Terraform-EKS_automate/README.md

 READ.md

-###steps to use script to use Terraform and provision your EKS Cluster
+###steps to use script to provision your EKS Cluster using Terraform

 1. Install patches
     sudo apt update -y